 |How your business works||

-Outcomes and analysis of your user research
+Analysis of your user research

 It is recommended that at the end of each day, each team member downloads what they have learnt to develop either: